bonecrusher238/HTB-GUI/README.md

 #HTB-GUI

+This probably is bad and should not be used by anyone

 Navigate to your downloaded directory and run sudo ./htb-setup.sh This file might need to be made an executeable with chmod +x htb-setup.sh (in the file directory)